Photo gallery, then and now

 Background

-The FPRL is hosted in the Laboratory of the Department of Energy.
-It substituted the old gallery for testing engines at high altitude conditions.
-The following images report the dismantling of historical equipment in the early eighties.
+The FPRL is located within the Fluid Machine Laboratory of the Department of Energy.
+It replaced the old gallery previously used for testing engines under high-altitude conditions.
+The following images depict the dismantling of historical equipment in the early 1980s.

 The old laboratory

-The first FPRL filled an area of 200 square meters at the ground level.
-In such open space all test rigs used for didactic and research purposes were allocated (see following photos).
-Two flight of stairs led to an equivalent area in the basement, where two central oil feed systems were settled along with various and dismissed equipment.
+The first FPRL occupied an area of 200 square meters on the ground level.
+Within this open space, all test rigs for educational and research purposes were housed (see the following photos).
+Two flights of stairs provided access to an equivalent area in the basement, which accommodated two central oil feed systems alongside various decommissioned equipment.

 The construction of the new laboratory

-In 2003 all test rigs were temporarily removed for the construction of the present laboratory.
-An acoustically insulated cell was built to host up to three test rigs, equipped with air treatment and linked to the electric, hydraulic and pneumatic distribution net.
-Two oil feeding systems were relocated within the basement and the oil distribution net was remade.
-The following photos report the different phases of the construction work.
+In 2003, all test rigs were temporarily removed to facilitate the construction of the current laboratory.
+An acoustically insulated cell was built to host up to three test rigs.
+This cell was equipped with air treatment systems and connected to the electric, hydraulic, and pneumatic distribution networks.
+The two oil feed systems were relocated to the basement, and the oil distribution network was rebuilt.
+The following photos illustrate the different phases of the construction process.

 The new laboratory

-The new laboratory was completed in 2005, the last test rig was installed in 2007.
+The new laboratory was completed in 2005, with the final test rig installed in 2007.

-In 2018 the Lab has expanded with a new floor, including a didactic laboratory for components dismantling and a new open space for hosting PhD students and research assistants.
+In 2018, the laboratory expanded to include a new floor.
+This addition features a didactic laboratory for component disassembly and an open space designed to accommodate PhD students and research assistants.